Actindo-AG/Documentation/DatabaseAndReporting/UserInterface/02a_Log.md

     Date and time of the creation.

 - *Created by*
     Name and username of the user who created the intent.
-If the intent was created automatically by the system, this field is empty.

-[comment]: <> (Stimmt das hier?
-Oder Name and username von logged user angezeigt?)

 - *Max log level of message*
     Maximum log level of the message(s) contained in the intent.
 The following levels are available: